MonkWho/pfatt/README.md

     * [1.0.29 Firmware](https://mega.nz/file/35lBkbzC#MTrKdt57SEuz81Tn3MBKm-o_s1zv643MLmxyKILjsk8)
     * [Firmware archive](https://drive.google.com/file/d/1AcP3gbjpZOsnGTFApQOlalLzpjidUDj4/view?usp=drivesdk)

 4. Upload your extracted certs (see Extracting Certificates) to /conf/pfatt/wpa.
 You should have three files in the wpa directory as such.
 You may also need to match the permissions.
+Do this with `sudo chmod -R 0600 /conf/pfatt/wpa`
       ```
       [2.4.4-RELEASE][root@pfsense.knox.lan]/conf/pfatt/wpa: ls -al
       total 19